jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 }
 ```

-Once a static variable is set in Apex, its value will remain for the duration of the transaction (or until Apex code changes the value).
+Once a static variable is set in Apex, its value will remain for the duration of the transaction, or until Apex code changes the value.
 As described in the [Apex Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_static.htm):

 > "A static variable is static only within the scope of the Apex transaction.
 It’s not static across the server or the entire organization."

+Although not currently mentioned in the Apex Developer Guide link above, it's worth noting that as part of the Spring '23 release, there is now 1 exception to this - [static variables are now automatically reset between groups of platform event–triggered Flow interviews in the same transaction](https://help.salesforce.com/s/articleView?id=release-notes.rn_apex_static_variables_interviews.htm&release=242&type=5), but for the sake of this article, we'll ignore this exception)

-This has 2 implications for caching data using only static variables:
+Ignoring the one exception, the behavior of static variables in Apex has 2 implications for caching data using only static variables:

 1. Good: Using static variables is a great way to have a centralized place to store data that (typically) does not change during a single transaction
 2. Bad: Using static variables still requires (in this case) that a query runs in every transaction in order to populate the data.

 If you have multiple Apex classes querying the same data (in this case, queues), you can reduce your number of queries to 1 by storing the queried data in a static variable that other classes can reference.
 This alone can be a great improvement in some orgs - I've seen orgs where multiple classes are using queue data, but each class runs its own query, resulting in duplicate/similar queries that consume the SOQL query limits.
 By centralizing the data into 1 static variable, and updating other classes to use the static variable, we can reduce multiple SOQL queries into 1 query per transaction.

-## Prerequesites: Platform Cache Crash Course
+### Prerequesites: Platform Cache Crash Course

 Although static variables can be used to help reduce overhead (such as queries or computing data) in a transaction, they only last for the duration of the transaction, and still require _some_ overhead to populate the static variables in every transaction.
 Ideally, we should have a way to cache data across transactions - this is where Salesforce's [platform cache](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_cache_namespace_overview.htm) can help.